 This bill amends existing laws regarding deer depredation in Iowa, specifically focusing on the economic losses incurred by agricultural producers due to wild animals.
-The language has been updated to replace references to specific types of damage, such as crop and nursery damage, with a broader term of "economic loss to agriculture, horticulture, or silviculture operations."
-Additionally, the bill expands the eligibility for depredation and deer shooting permits to include both landowners and tenants who experience an economic loss of $1,000 or more.
-It also allows conservation officers to issue these permits.
+It updates the language to broaden the scope of damages covered, changing references from crop, horticultural product, tree, or nursery damage to economic losses in agriculture, horticulture, or silviculture operations.
+The bill also expands the eligibility for depredation and deer shooting permits to include both landowners and tenants who suffer losses of $1,000 or more, and it allows conservation officers to issue these permits.

 Statutes affected: Introduced: 481C.2, 483A.24, 481C.2A